 We could all get together and create our own list, because we’ve all experienced this!
 When our Resistance or gremlins get going we experience a welter of thoughts, feelings and actions that get us stuck and keep us from pursuing that which we yearn for.
 But we don’t have to stay stuck.

 Resistance or gremlins may be inevitable but they don’t have to stop us.
-Pressfield calls for us to behave and think like the ideal of a Professional.
+In The War of Art (2002) and Do the Work!
+(2011), Pressfield calls for us to behave and think like the ideal of a Professional.
 That includes deeply committing to what we do, loving it, showing up to do the work every day, no matter what, and working all day.
-Read more of his ideas in The War of Art (2002) and Do the Work!
-(2011).
-Rick Carlson’s gremlin-taming process involves awareness, breathing, visualization, meditation and cognitive techniques.
-He writes about these in Taming Your Gremlin (2002) and A Master Class in Gremlin Taming (2008).These books shifted my perspective gave me tools to use in the struggle with Resistance and gremlins.

 Tara Mohr identifies the inner critic the force that gets in our way.
 In Playing Big (2014) she shows us how to recognize and quiet the inner critic – the voice of self-doubt.
 The inner critic arises most strongly in response to our most deeply felt dreams.
 The inner critic can threaten our health and our success.
 She offers techniques for quieting the inner critic, learning from it and moving ahead in spite of it.